HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 $H^1_v(v) = |v| e_1$.

-**Algorithm**

-The construction is similar to the Gauss Elimination process described above.
+**Algorithm.** The construction is similar to the Gauss Elimination process described above.
 We again give a sketch of the construction, for more details see [Golub1983, Chapter 5].

 1. We proceed recursively.
 If $n=0$ or $m=0$ we are done.
 2. Identify a column $v = A[:,i]$ with maximal norm $|v|^2 = (v, v)$.